RasaHQ/rasa/docs/core/docker_walkthrough.rst

 .. code-block:: yaml

   action_server:
-    image: rasa/rasa_core_sdk:latest
+    image: rasa/rasa-sdk:latest
     volumes:
       - ./actions:/app/actions

-This pulls the image for the Rasa Core SDK which includes the action server, mounts your custom actions into it, and starts the server.
+This pulls the image for the Rasa SDK which includes the action server, mounts your custom actions into it, and starts the server.

 As for Rasa NLU, it is necessary to tell Rasa Core the location of the action